azsk/AzTS-docs/Control coverage/Feature/Bastion.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API used to list Bastion hosts and its related properties at Subscription level: <br />
+- REST API used to list Bastion hosts and its related properties at Subscription level: <br />
 /subscriptions/{subscriptionId}/providers/Microsoft.Network/bastionHosts?api-version=2022-07-01<br />
 **Properties:**
 sku.name , properties.enableShareableLink